eoap/inference-eoap/docs/cwl-cli/inference.md

     * `aoi`: A string representing the area of interest (AOI) as a bounding box, bound to the `--aoi` argument.
     * `epsg`: A string representing the EPSG code for the coordinate system, bound to the `--epsg` argument.
     * `band`: An array of strings representing the name of the bands to be extracted, bound to the `--band` argument.
 * `outputs`: Specifies the tool's output.
-It defines an output parameter named `water-body`, which is of type `Directory`.
+It defines an output parameter named `stac_catalog`, which is of type `Directory`.
 The outputBinding section specifies that the tool is expected to produce one or more files (glob: .) as output.

 ### Steps